Brinley Gold Shipwreck Spiced Rum

 I poured some of the spiced rum into my glass, and I began my review as I usually do, with a good look at the rum before I began to nose it.
-It is a pale bronze coloured spirit which, after a quick tilt and a slow swirl, laid a nice oily sheen on the inside of the glass.
+It is a light brown spirit which, after a quick tilt and a slow swirl, laid a nice oily sheen on the inside of the glass.
 After a moment or two of delay, legs which were slightly thicker than I was expecting fell back down into the spiced rum.

-The nose from the glass carries vanilla, butterscotch and a muted spiciness to the air above the glass.
-When I allow the glass to breathe I can detect a little of the oak accents as well as the presence of some sharper aromatic spices akin to cinnamon and cloves.
+The nose from the glass carries an overt butterscotch sweetness combined with firm vanilla as well as a muted spiciness to the air above the glass.
+When I allow the glass to breathe I can detect a few of the oak accents as well as the presence of some sharper aromatic spices akin to cinnamon and cloves.
 Some baking spices build up over time but they remain light as does the overall scent from the glass.

-The flavour of the rum carries a bit of an oaky thread with butterscotch, and a strong push of vanilla riding in the currents.
-I taste some light baking spices as well as a very light indication of canned fruit (apricots and pears).
-There are some other spicy flavours which remind me of nutmeg and cloves.
+The flavour of the rum carries a firm front end of butterscotch and a strong push of vanilla across the palate.
+I taste some light baking spices (cloves and cinnamon primarily) as well as a very light indication of canned fruit (apricots and pears).
+A light pungent indication of nutmeg helps to temper the sweetness,

 In the Throat 12/15

 I had hoped that the oak barrel aging would be more apparent in the rum, and I do sense a bit of oak character in the exit; but when sipped neat, it is the vanilla that dominates the finish (although echoes of nutmeg and cloves are readily apparent as well).
-When mixed into a cocktail, the vanilla still pushes through, but I do not get a strong sense of oak and only a little fragrant spice.
+When mixed into a cocktail, the vanilla still pushes through.

 The Afterburn 8/10

-We all felt that the Brinley Spiced Rum was pleasant as a mixer, but it didn’t really add any ‘oomph’ or special character to the spiced cocktail.
-In the final analysis, it is what it is, a pleasant mixing rum.
-I scored the rum higher than Captain Morgan Original Spiced, based upon its strength when sipped neat, but I scored it lower than Bacardi Oakheart which imparted real character to the cocktails we mixed.
+The Brinley Gold Shipwreck Spiced Rum is pleasant as a mixer, but it doesn’t really add any ‘oomph’ or special character to the spiced cocktail.
+It is what it is, a pleasant mixing rum.
+I rated the rum slightly higher than Captain Morgan Original Spiced, based upon it being easier to sip neat.